bravenewdude/bravenewdude.github.com/_posts/2013-01-08-volatility-profiles.md

 ## Linearly Changing Volatility over Small Intervals

-After realizing this, I devised a more plausible assumption: the change in volatility over any five-minute interval is approximately linear.
+After realizing this problem, I devised a more plausible assumption: the change in volatility over any five-minute interval is approximately linear.
 Let $V(t)$ be a process whose natural logarithm is a diffusion with linearly changing $\sigma(t)$.
 That is,

 <div>\begin{align*}
 \log V(t) &= v_0 + \mu t + \int_0^t \sigma(\tau) d W(\tau)\\